Heading out the door? Read this article on the new Outside+ app available now on iOS devices for members! Download the app.

 Clamber over a final few boulders to the ridgeline and false summit.
 Stop to savor the spectacular views of the Air Force Academy to the north and the Black Forest to the east.
 Continue uphill to the northwest to hit the summit.

 Blodgett Peak (9,423 ft.): Stellar views of Colorado Springs, the Rampart Reservoir to the west, and the massif of Pike’s Peak looms to the south.
-Watch for changing winter weather and afternoon thunder storms in the summer.
+The squiggly shoreline of Rampart Reservoir is over 3 miles away, but it’s visible from the summit of Blodgett Peak.
+Watch for changing winter weather and summertime’s afternoon thunderstorms.

 Instead of descending the boulder field, this route follows the easier trail down the southwest shoulder of the summit for the return trip.
 Though it’s rocky, loose, and steep in places, this trail is also an easier way to ascend the peak.